 https://uri.paypal.com/services/paypalhere

 For more information about the client ID, secret, and scope, see Using OAuth to Authenticate Requests and Integrate Log In with PayPal.
-For models of how to perform the authentication process (steps 2 through 5), see The sample server, and the sample server’s source code.
+For models of how to perform the authentication process (steps 2 through 5), see The sample server in the appendix, and the sample server’s source code.

 Best practices for security